 1.Provide a birdbath, or multiple birdbaths, around your yard.

 Make sure your birdbaths are somehow protected from predators flying above.
+Also, keep birdbaths elevated, in addition to hidden, under nearby trees so they can hide from predators.

 For example, don't stick a birdbath in the middle of your yard where a hawk could swoop down and wreak havoc.
 Instead, find a covered area under the protection of a tree or tall bush for your birdbath.